I’m reading this fascinating book about the human brain and how we can evolve through concentrated intention and awareness.

 Sometimes a change isn’t bad, but the plan in place or the person manning the helm is.
 If a character doesn’t have faith in the leader or feels the plan is somehow fundamentally flawed, they will resist change…especially if they have a better idea on how to move forward.

-Painful Past Lessons (Reluctance & dread)
+Painful Past Lessons (Reluctance & Dread)

 Sometimes change is a merry-go-round, and characters who have ridden this particular ride before and it didn’t end well are reluctant to saddle up again.
 The deeper the pain, the more resistance the character will display.
 Wounds are powerful and can easily override logic, leaving characters blind to an important truth even if it is staring them in the face.

-Change isn’t easy…and often comes at a price
+Change isn’t easy and often comes at a price.

 Happy writing!

-How does your hero or heroine resist change?
+How does your protagonist resist change?

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.